MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/gpu-preparation.md

 Follow these steps to configure the GPU partition count in PowerShell:

 > [!NOTE]
-> When using PowerShell, you must manually ensure the GPU configuration is homogenous across all machines in your Azure Local instance.
+> When using PowerShell, you must manually ensure the GPU configuration is homogenous across all machines in your Azure Local.

 1. Connect to the machine whose GPU partition count you want to configure.